ihh/wikimess/README.md

 ~~~~

 This defines a template by `@template_author`, with the title "Template title", and the specified past tags (`past_tag1` and `past_tag2`) and future tags (`future_tag1`, `future_tag2`, and `future_tag3`).
 The past & future tag fields can each contain any number of whitespace-separated tags; the special past tag `root` is used for templates that can be used at the top of a thread, or the past tags can be left empty for the same effect.

+The template definition is terminated by an empty line.

 The author and tag fields of the template definition line are optional so e.g. it can be